openmm/openmm/docs-source/usersguide/application.rst

 of the system, and the temperature.
 We specify :code:`stdout` (not in quotes) as the output file, which means to write the results to the console.
-We also could have given a file name (in quotes), just as we did for the :py:class:`PDBReporter`, to write the information to a file.
+We also could have given a file name (in quotes), just as we did for the :class:`PDBReporter`, to write the information to a file.
 ::

     nsteps = 10000